Kill Your Darlings (2013 film): Plot

 After a while, Kerouac and Carr attempt to join the merchant marine together, hoping to go to Paris.
+However, Kammerer discovers this through Ginsberg, and arrives at the harbor in time to interrupt the boarding.
+He then induces Carr to separate from Kerouac and go somewhere else with Kammerer.

-In a confrontation between Carr and Kammerer, Kammerer is killed by stabbing and Carr is arrested.
-Carr asks Ginsberg to write his deposition for him.
+That night, when they confront each other at Riverside Park in Manhattan, New York City, an altercation breaks out between them; Kammerer is stabbed to death, and later Carr is arrested.
+Shortly after, Ginsberg learns of Carr's imprisonment through a phone call with Edie Parker, who also reveals that Kerouac and Burroughs are implicated as accomplices.
+Ginsberg immediately visits Carr's holding cell, where Carr asks Ginsberg to write his deposition for him.
 Ginsberg is at first reluctant to help the unstable Carr, but after finding more crucial evidence on Kammerer and his past relationship, he writes a piece titled "The Night in Question".
 The piece describes a more emotional event, in which Carr kills Kammerer who outright tells him to after being threatened with the knife, devastated by this final rejection.
 Carr rejects the "fictional" story, and begs a determined Ginsberg not to reveal it to anybody, afraid that it will ruin him in the ensuing trial.

-From Carr's mother, it is revealed that Kammerer was the first person to seduce Carr, when he was much younger and lived in Chicago.
-After the trial, Carr testified that the attack took place only because Kammerer was a sexual predator, and that Carr killed him in self-defense.
+From Carr's mother Marion Carr, it is revealed that Kammerer was the first person to seduce Carr, when he was much younger and lived in Chicago.
+During the trial, Carr testifies that the attack took place only because Kammerer was a sexual predator, and that Carr killed him in self-defense.
 Carr is not convicted of murder and receives only a short sentence for manslaughter.

 Ginsberg then submits "The Night in Question" as his final term paper.
 On the basis of that shocking piece of prose, Ginsberg is faced with possible expulsion from Columbia.
-Either he must be expelled or he must embrace establishment values.
+Either he will be expelled or he must embrace establishment values.
 He chooses the former, but is forced to leave his typescript behind.
 A week or two later he receives the typescript in the mail with an encouraging letter from his professor telling him to pursue his writing.